zhoumouren-01/dexdumper/README.md

 - Implement the library in a sandbox or virtual machine.
 - Clone and run the official/test apps inside the sandbox or virtual machine.
 - The dex files of the official/test apps will be dumped and saved.

+**🔧 Dynamic Runtime Configuration**
+DexDumper features an advanced runtime configuration system that allows you to customize behavior without recompiling:

+- Automatically detects and pairs configuration files with library names.
+- If no config exists, DexDumper creates a detailed, commented configuration file.

+*How it works:* The library automatically extracts its own filename (e.g., `libdexdumper.so` → `dexdumper.conf`) and searches for matching configuration files.
+This ensures that even when you rename the library for stealth, the configuration system remains functional.

 ## 🛠️ Build & Installation